manfroma/git-notes/README.md

-# git-notes
+# Git Notes

-general git notes
+Simply playground to teast git and github features.